jenova-marie/jens_jugs/docs/Design Document: Mystery Game Engine.md

 - Multiplayer "Cold Case Network" mode
 - Player inventory and interactive clue management
 - Reporting system for legal or therapeutic use
+- AI-driven NPC behavior for adaptive interactions
+- Lore collectibles tied to player progress

 ### 💡 Ideas
 - Spiritual archetypes for each suspect
 - Mystery Sky crossover integration
 - Async journal entries from players as narrative inputs
 - In-app AI journaling and reflection partner
+- Procedural mystery generation for endless replayability
+- Scoring system for mysteries based on solvability, emotional engagement, and replayability

 ---